The pool in front of the building we were staying was

 However it is not cool to have to run up and down out the back if you want to rinse your hands or wipe something you have spilt or brush your hair because your toiletries are down there.
 I had to make sure that I was awake when I needed to go to the loo otherwise I could have broken my neck.
 We also had a huge marble balcony, with a huge day bed and a table and chairs all to ourselves complete with romantic candle.

 After the first day, we were well and truly over all the steps, but Ubud was as charming as ever.
 The monkey forest was overflowing with cheeky monkeys and people had to shoo them away, off the scooters and out of their shops.
-We found the best coffee shop called Copi Bali House which served the best coffee and we were addicted to the Vienna coffee.
-The meals were awesome as usual but the best was at a place called Three Monkey’s Inn.
+We found the best coffee shop called Copi Bali House which served the best coffee and we were addicted to the

 We were going to explore but the room was too nice to leave.
 You could have room service at no extra cost and the room staff turn down your bed and put your slippers out – no joke!